 Regardless of your hobby, you can find a way to document it.
 Not only does this allow future generations to see what you’re passionate about, but it also gives you a way to track your own progress.
 And the best part?
 You can keep a themed journal all on its own, or your can easily incorporate it into your daily journals.

 Another great way to record random memories is to make a journal jar.
 Fill a jar with writing prompts, and whenever you have a few moments to write, pull one out and answer it in your journal.
-Check out the Prompts section on my Journal Keeping Pinterest board for lots of great ideas.
+Check out my Journal Keeping Pinterest board for lots of great ideas.

 Bullet journals are kind of a fun hybrid between journals and planners, and while there is an official methodology developed by the original creator, it’s really more of a jumping off point.
 The whole appeal of bullet journals is that you can make them whatever you need it to be.
 This is super handy if you want the structure and organization a planner gives you, but struggle to find one that fits your exact needs.
 You can take a minimalist approach to it, or you can get super creative and artsy.
 You can create monthly spreads, weekly spreads, and daily spreads.
 You can create collections, like Books to Read or Movies to Watch.
 You can track your goals and habits.
 There really is no limit to how you can use a bullet journal.